 Our clients are both adults and children.
 We work with residents and visitors to Coral Gables.
 Whatever your circumstances, we want to help.

-Understanding Premises Liability Claims in Florida
+Understanding Premises Liability Claims in Coral Gables

 What is premises liability?